murgurgulor/the-murgurgu-lore/src/site/notes/Dungeons & Dragons/Tomb of Annihilation/Lore.md

 ---
 ### Kir Sabal
 A settlement of the Aarakocra, south east of Mezro.
+We rescued the Aarakocra **Nephyr** from Tower Firefinger.

 ---